Authored by the expert who managed and guided the team behind the Japan Property Pack

 Which property types are increasing faster in value in Tokyo as of 2026?

-As of early 2026, the ranking of property types by appreciation rate in Tokyo goes: new-build condos in prime wards (fastest), followed by existing condos in central wards, then well-located detached houses, and finally outer-area homes (slowest).
+As of early 2026, new-build condominiums in prime and near-prime Tokyo wards are the clear leader in value appreciation, followed by existing condos in central wards, then station-accessible detached houses, with outer-area car-dependent homes at the bottom of the ranking.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: